 Orthognathic surgery is the surgical correction of skeletal abnormalities of the mandible (lower jaw), maxilla (upper jaw) or both.
-The underlying abnormality may be congenital or acquired.
-These abnormalities may be recognized at or shortly after birth (congenital anomaly) or may not become obvious apparent until the individual grows and develops.
+These abnormalities may be recognized at or shortly after birth (congenital anomaly) or may not become apparent until the individual grows and develops.
 The abnormalities may also be the result of traumatic injuries or secondary to systemic diseases.
 The primary goal of treatment is to improve facial form and function by correcting the skeletal abnormality.
-Often, the severity of these deformities abnormalities necessitates surgical correction in combination with other rehabilitative non-surgical therapies.
-(AAOMS, 2020)
+Often, the severity of these abnormalities necessitates surgical correction in combination with other rehabilitative and non-surgical therapies including orthodontics.
+(AAOMS, 2020).